 3. Fire Insurance

 5,900 restaurant fires occur every year according to the U.S. Fire Administration.
 From major kitchen fires to electrical fires, making sure that you have the right fire coverage in place will help ensure that your business can recover.
 While fire coverage is included in most businessowners’ policies, of particular concern is when a fire strikes at a leased property.
 When landlords and tenants don’t pay attention to the details of a lease regarding who is responsible for what, there may be coverage gaps.
 For example, a tenant who does a restaurant build-out may be required to insure those improvements even if it will become the property of the landlord when the lease terminates.
 As a second example, landlords often require tenants to insure HVAC units and repair or replace them in the event of damage even if it’s not a unit the tenant originally purchased.
 These are not the kind of surprises you want to find out about after a fire happens!
 Society Insurance offers an endorsement designed to fill the gap by providing additional coverage to protect a tenant’s responsibility for property of the landlord.
-Learn more about leases and tenant/landlord responsibility.

 The best action is to prevent a fire before it starts.
 From cooking equipment and electrical hazards to grease build-up and employee training, there is a lot for restaurant and bar owners to be aware of.
 Get serious about fire prevention; read this fire prevention blog series.